sjalasutram/FinTechProject1/README.md

 ## Observations
 1. Is there a correlation between Agricultural land and Carbon Dioxide emissions?

+    Based on United States data, when CO2 emissions increased the percentage of agricultural land
+    decreased.
+The same thing occured in Austrailia as well.
+From the years 2000 to 2014, the percentage of agricultural land dropped from 60% to 46% while the CO2 emiisions increased from 34e^4 Kilotons to as high as 39e^4 kilotons.
+Based off the two countries it can be
+    seen that emissions and agricultural land are directly related.

 2. What is the trend on electricity production from renewable sources across the leading economies?

    While Germany is leading the race to become a 'green' country (produce 26% of electricity from